v4iv/theleakycauldronblog/src/pages/blog/formik-and-yup-with-netlify-forms-for-react-apps.md

 ...
 ```

 Now we write the onSubmit method, the fetch request has to be made to home path ie `/`.
+We also called setSubmitting method, which will be used to change the state of isSubmitting flag.

 **ContactForm.js:**